TashiSoldin/SIADS699-Capstone/Data/README.md

 - **Spatial Matching:** Nearest pixel to measurement location

 **Processing:**
 Notebook 1 extracts MODIS data in batches to avoid memory issues and API limits.
 Satellite data for groups of ~5,000 ocean measurements are saved as separate CSV files in the `MODIS/` folder (e.g., `subset_045000_050000.csv`, `subset_050000_055000.csv`).
-These batch files are then merged with ocean measurements in subsequent processing steps.
+These batch files are sequentially combined and later merged with ocean measurements.

 ---